 To produce energy vehicles and to expand more into this category, BMW, the German premium car maker company, and China’s Great Wall Motor has joined hands.
 Yesterday, Great Wall Motor announced officially that their company had signed a contract with BMW AG under this context.

 Both the companies are examining the scopes and reasonableness of the project through this joint venture as per the letter of intent.
-Crucial facts like the business model and the investment scale have been kept on hold though.
-Under this agreement, the Great Wall Motor will serve as the major shareholder along with its associates, whereas BMW will take the part of the minor shareholder.
+However, crucial facts like the business model and investment scale have been kept on hold.
+Under this agreement, Great Wall Motor will serve as the major shareholder along with its associates, whereas BMW will take the part of the minor shareholder.

-The main priority of the duo will revolve around producing new cost-effective energy vehicles, developing them and to implement them in real-life situations.
-Great Wall in an official announcement said this joint venture with BMW will be beneficial to evolve its technologies which will further meet the needs of the consumers.
+The main priority of the duo will revolve around producing new cost-effective energy vehicles, developing them, and implementing them in real-life situations.
+In an official announcement, Great Wall said this joint venture with BMW will be beneficial to evolving its technologies which will further meet the needs of the consumers.